Achillea millefolium L.

-Stems - Erect, to 80 cm, herbaceous, densely wooly-pubescent, branching in upper half, erect, fragrant when crushed.
+Stems - Erect, to 80 cm, herbaceous, sparsely to densely wooly-pubescent, branching in upper half, erect, fragrant when crushed.

 Inflorescence - Flat or domed terminal cymose arrangement of flower heads.

-Involucre - 5mm tall(long), 3mm in diameter.
-Phyllaries in 2-3 series, with scarious margins, lanate pubescent, imbricate.
+Heads - Involucre 4-5 mm long, narrowly cup-shaped to nearly cylindrical.
+Phyllaries in 2-3 series, with scarious margins, woolly pubescent, imbricate.
 Outer phyllaries shorter than inner.
+Receptacle convex to hemispheric.